urban-tep/DDF-SDD/source/architecture/bc-pc/ProcessingandIngestionControl.rst

 The interfaces provided by this component are:

  * the scripting interface to control ingestion, systematic processing, and bulk production
- * the scripting interface for catalogue entry generation for new datasets and for reporting on processing activities

 The interfaces used by the component are: